databasedav/haalka/README.md

 ## considerations

-Reactive updates done by haalka are **eventually consistent**, that is, once some world state has been updated, any downstream reactions should not be expected to run in the same frame.
-For purely informational state, e.g. the
+- Reactive updates done by haalka are [**eventually consistent**](https://en.wikipedia.org/wiki/Eventual_consistency), that is, once some ECS world state has been updated, any downstream reactions should not be expected to run in the same frame.
+This is due to the indirection involved with using an async signals library, which dispatches Bevy commands after polling by the async runtime.
+This resulting "lag" should not be noticeable in most popular cases, e.g. reacting to hover/click state or synchronizing UI (one can run the examples to evaluate this themselves), but in cases where frame perfect responsiveness is critical, one should simply use Bevy-native systems directly.

-If one is using the `text_input` feature (enabled by default) and using multiple cameras in the same world, they must enable the `multicam` feature AND add the `bevy_cosmic_edit::CosmicPrimaryCamera` marker component to the primary camera.
+- If one is using the `text_input` feature (enabled by default) and using multiple cameras in the same world, they must enable the `multicam` feature AND add the `bevy_cosmic_edit::CosmicPrimaryCamera` marker component to the primary camera.

 ## [feature flags](https://docs.rs/haalka/latest/haalka/#feature-flags-1)